epfl-ada/ada-2025-project-zlayjiya/docs/index.md

 </div>

 <p>
     In 2010, the network density was <strong>0.05</strong>.
 In simple terms, out of all possible conversations between communities, 5% actually happened.
 It was a "small world" where distinct groups frequently rubbed shoulders.
-By 2019, this density had flatlined to <strong>0.002</strong> — a staggering <strong>96% drop</strong> in relative connectivity.
+By 2019, this density had flatlined to <strong>0.002</strong>—a staggering <strong>96% drop</strong> in relative connectivity.
 </p>

 <iframe src="./density.html" width="100%" height="500px" style="border:none; display: block; margin: 20px auto; background:#000000;" scrolling="no" frameborder="0"></iframe>

 <p>
     This curve is the <strong>filter bubble made visible</strong>.
-The mathematical collapse of $D$ represents the death of serendipity.
+The mathematical collapse of D represents the death of serendipity.
 As algorithms got better at prediction, they stopped building bridges between galaxies.
 Viewers stayed in their comfortable corners, and the "global conversation" of 2010 dissolved into thousands of private, parallel conversations.
 </p>
 <h3>Galaxies Rising and Fading</h3>
     <p>